manju037/prjMaven/README.md

 # prjMaven
-For maven and jenkins rep
+For maven and jenkins repo

+adding this line to trigger jenkins build using poll scm.